intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 achieved.
 Our goals should be:

 * To ensure that information is distributed intentionally, not accidentally;
-* to understand the privacy and other implications of any distributed  information; and
+* to understand the privacy and other implications of any distributed information;
+* to ensure that the information distribution targets the intended parties; and
 * to gate the distribution of information on the consent of the relevant parties

 These goals for distribution apply equally to senders, receivers, and path